 2018 540 New Car Test Drive

-It hasn't been crash-tested and probably won't be, because of the price.
-Its active safety systems, adaptive cruise control, active lane control, and self-steering, work well, but cost about five grand.
+The 5 Series models' active safety systems, adaptive cruise control, active lane control, and self-steering, work well, but cost about five grand.
 It will steer itself down the highway for 30 seconds.
-It will also veer and correct itself, when the sensors misjudge something.
-It's a problem with most cars that steer themselves.
+It will also veer and correct itself, when the sensors misjudge something, a problem with most cars that steer themselves.

 The 530i is EPA-rated at 24/34 mpg City/Highway, or 27 mpg Combined, on Premium gasoline.
 530i xDrive gets the same Combined mileage.
 The 540i is rated 20/30/24 mpg.
 Even the M550i xDrive is expected to get 19 mpg Combined.